hemantksingh/messup-learn/fundamentals/networking/Network Layers.md

+# Network Layers

+Layering convention for this wiki: pages use the four-layer TCP/IP model (application, transport, internet, network access).
+TLS and SSH are treated as application-layer protocols in that model.
+OSI layer numbers appear only in the L4/L7 load-balancer vocabulary.
+The seven OSI layers below are listed for reference.

-# OSI Model
+## OSI Model

 * Application - Email, web browser, twitter, facebook
 * Presentation - Encryption, compression, translation of encodings (ASCII & EBCDIC) between different OS
 * Session - Authenticate and establish a session.
-* Transport - Guarantee end to end delivery of data.
-Ensure all packets of data arrive at the destination.
+* Transport - End to end delivery of data between processes, addressed by ports.
+Reliable with TCP or best-effort with UDP.
-* Network - Finds the destination network, the shortest route not physical distance but shortest time
+* Network - Finds the destination network and chooses a path using the routing protocol's metric (hop count, cost, bandwidth or policy), not physical distance
 * Data Link - Finds the physical device on the network.
 * Physical - Cables, voltages, frequencies, bits transfer rates